NahidEbrahimian/Model-Generalization/README.md

 # CIFAR-10

-Model generalization on CIFAR-10 dataset
+Model generalization and accuracy higher than 90% on CIFAR-10 dataset